vranki/laser-gcode-exporter-inkscape-plugin/README.md

 09-April-2015 - Updated the readme with better install instructions.
 Updated the expoter to use a faster method of finding the X-Y coordinates to many rasters however it's only compatible with Inkscape 0.91 now using that command as far as I have been told.

 10-April-2015 - Fixed a bug with exporting paths when the origin was the top left.
 Disabled raster horizintal movement optimisation as it has a bug.
 Rasters will be a little slower but will come out oriented correctly.
 Search for line : row2 = rowData

 11-April-2015 - Added back in raster optimising, it's not perfect but it's mostly there.
 Only a little slow parsing white vertical space now.
 Found that raster optimisation code seems to be changing the pixel data at the end of the line somewhere.
 I'm not sure how since it's meant to just be cutting part of the data line out not changing it. will need to investigate further.
 Added option to the menu for users to disable raster optimisations.

+05-February-2016 - Added support for LinuxCNC based lasers and Air Assist option.